Subpart 201-3: Permit Exempt and Trivial Activities

 (14) Graphic label and/or box labeling operations where the inks are applied by stamping or rolling.

 (15) Graphic arts processes which are specifically exempted from regulation under Part 234 of this Title, with respect to emissions of volatile organic compounds which are not given an A rating as described in Part 212 of this Chapter.

 (16) Gasoline dispensing sites registered with the department pursuant to Part 612 of this Chapter.

-(17) Surface coating and related activities at facilities which use less than 25 gallons per month of total coating materials.
-Coating materials include all paints and paint components, other materials mixed with paints prior to application, and cleaning solvents, combined, subject to the following:
+(17) Surface coating and related activities at facilities which use less than 25 gallons per month of total coating materials, or with actual VOC emissions of 1,000 pounds or less from coating materials in any 12-month period.
+Coating materials include all paints and paint components, other materials mixed with paints prior to application, and cleaning solvents, combined.
+This exemption is subject to the following:

 (i) the facility is located outside of the New York City metropolitan area or the Orange County towns of Blooming Grove, Chester, Highlands, Monroe, Tuxedo, Warwick, or Woodbury; and

 (ii) all abrasive cleaning and surface coating operations are performed in an enclosed building where such operations are exhausted into appropriate emission control devices.